Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On a daily basis, there are an average of 104 trips across all routes, which translates to approximately 10 weekly trips per individual stop.
+All routes combined provide an average of 104 trips per day, equating to about 10 weekly trips per stop.

 Frequently Asked Questions - Transport